 To escape from their power and influence, governments developed two strategies.
 The first was the creation of Central Banks, firstly in Sweden in 1668 and, not long afterwards in 1694, the Bank of England.
 These were conceived as independent companies into which individuals could invest money to be lent to the government in exchange for a modest but reliable rate of interest.
 The initial shareholders in the Bank of England consisted of over 1500 people who invested amounts as low as £25 or as much as £10,000 (the King’s personal contribution).

 The usual mechanism for governments to raise money through a central bank was to use it as a channel for selling bonds: essentially, pieces of paper from the government promising to pay the bearer a regular sum of interest, sometimes for a fixed period or sometimes in perpetuity.
 Such bonds, because they were guaranteed by the government and ultimately backed by its tax revenues, were regarded as a very safe investment; as the certificates were sometimes edged in gold leaf, they also became known as ‘gilts’.
 Like any bond, including the type issued today, they could be relied upon to provide a regular income but their actual resale value could vary significantly.
 Suppose you held bonds, for which you’d paid £100, and on which the government paid regular interest at 2%.
 You can sell your bonds to anyone else who might fancy having a predictable £2 a year for a £100 outlay.
 The next year, needing to raise more money on more attractive terms, the government issues new bonds paying 3%.
 Anyone wanting an income of £2 a year only has to buy £67 of the new bonds, and so the resale value of your bonds has just fallen to that amount and you’re suddenly £33 out of pocket.
+For as long as you keep the bond, you still get your £2 a year though; even if the value of the bond changes, your income remains stable – you only actually lose out if you sell it.

 Despite this risk, government bonds issued by central banks were a popular investment for people and companies who needed a regular income but were prepared to lose some – but hardly ever all – of their capital.
 Pensioners, and insurance companies, for example.
 The same is just as true today, as we’ll see in the next part of this series.